mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 Yes, it is that simple.

 Often you will compile your shader files as resources in Magnum (as done in the example).
-To use shaders from a resource in your :dox:`AbstractShaderProgram` you would again make use of :dox:`Utility::Resource`:
+To use shaders from a resource in your :dox:`GL::AbstractShaderProgram` you would again make use of :dox:`Utility::Resource`:

 .. code:: c++

-    Shader vert{version, Shader::Type::Vertex};
+    GL::Shader vert{version, GL::Shader::Type::Vertex};
-    Shader frag{version, Shader::Type::Fragment};
+    GL::Shader frag{version, GL::Shader::Type::Fragment};

     /* Load shaders from compiled-in resource */ Utility::Resource rs("arealights-data");